n-osborne/logic-in-agda/src/NNF.lagda.md

 ```

-We can now define a sentence as a record parametrized by n: Nat, the
+We now define a NNF sentence as a record.
-number of vertices.
-Each vertex is given a number (Fin n).

 ```

-record Sentence (n : Nat) : Set where
+record NNF : Set where

 ```

-The record contains two fields:
+The record contains three fields:

+  - n : Nat the number of vertices in the DAG, each vertex is then
+    represented by a Fin n

   - a function `edges` that, given a vertex, compute the list of
     adjacents, an adjacent vertex being represented by a dependent sum
     of its number and the proof that it is greater than the first